newren/git-filter-repo/INSTALL.md

 # Installation via Makefile

 Installing should be doable by hand, but a Makefile is provided for those that prefer it.
-However, usage of the Makefile really requires overridding at least a couple of the directories with sane values, e.g.
+However, usage of the Makefile really requires overriding at least a couple of the directories with sane values, e.g.

     $ make prefix=/usr pythondir=/usr/lib64/python3.8/site-packages install